A-Nitram/Jaxxa-Rimworld/README.md

 -Update to Alpha 9
 -Removed "ED-MortarAmmo"
+--Similar feature now implimented in the base game -Removed "ED-EMRG turret"
+--Was mainly a demo for turrets using Ammo and that is now in the base game --Might come back later in some form.
---Similar feature now implimented in the base game -Increased size of Lazer Drill, brought in line with geotherman plant -Reduced size of Laser Filler to better fill in tight spaces.
+-Increased size of Lazer Drill, brought in line with geothermal plant -Reduced size of Laser Filler to better fill in tight spaces to remove useless geothermal vents.
 -Reworking Personal Shields
 --Will not require custom Pawns anymore
 --I got part way through updating this when Latta uploaded an awsome mod with a bunch of assets and code I could use.
 ---"Shooter's shield / Customizable personal shield" https://ludeon.com/forums/index.php?topic=10994.0

-Not Updated:
--ED-EMRG turret
--ED-PersonalShields
--ED-Shields
 ~~~

 ##License: